Skip to content

 Conclusion

-The claimant was awarded £60,000 for “pain, suffering and loss of amenity” with special damages of £37,041.61 for her “consequential financial losses” to include psychiatric treatment and the costs of removing the images from the internet.
+The Claimant was awarded £60,000 for “pain, suffering and loss of amenity” with special damages of £37,041.61 for her “consequential financial losses” to include psychiatric treatment and the costs of removing the images from the internet.

 For more information about this article or any other aspect of litigation and dispute resolution, get in touch with your Napthens team today.